Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

-The tunable chemical potential can be realized by applying both pumps simultaneously.
+The tunability of this artificial temperature is realized by applying both pumps simultaneously.
 By controlling the effective rates of the two processes, we can thermalize the transmon to an arbitrary equilibrium state, as shown in Fig.~\ref{fig:experimentdiagram}(d).
-We show that (Appendix~\ref{chempot_derivation}), the density matrix of the equilibrium state can be described by a grand canonical ensemble:
+We show that (Appendix~\ref{chempot_derivation}) the density matrix of the equilibrium state can be described by a canonical ensemble: